Avogadro/two.avogadro.cc/source/docs/tools/navigation-tool.md

-# Navigate Tool
+# Navigation Tool

-The navigation tool is used to pan, rotate, and scale the view of a molecule.
+The Navigation Tool is used to pan, rotate, and scale the view of a molecule.

 ![](../../_static/ae875d6f-8727-4046-a615-d05606267865.png)